10 Excel Tricks To Evaluate Text As Formula

-Are you ready to take your Excel skills to the next level? 🎉 If you often work with data that involves formulas, you'll want to master the art of evaluating text as formulas.
+Are you ready to take your Excel skills to the next level? π If you often work with data that involves formulas, you'll want to master the art of evaluating text as formulas.
 This technique allows you to use text strings to create dynamic calculations and enhance your data analysis.
-In this guide, we’re diving deep into 10 Excel tricks that will enable you to evaluate text as formulas effectively!
+In this guide, weβre diving deep into 10 Excel tricks that will enable you to evaluate text as formulas effectively!
 Let's get started.

 1. Understanding the Basics of Excel Formulas

 Before diving into the tricks, it's crucial to grasp the foundation.
 Excel formulas are equations that perform calculations on data.
-They start with an equals sign (=
+They start with an equals sign (=) and can include functions, cell references, operators, and constants.
+But what if you have a formula written as text? π€ This is where evaluation comes into play.

 Example of a Formula as Text